-In Roll20, a game is comprised of multiple Pages, like the pages from a storybook or the scenes in a storyboard.
+In Roll20, a game is comprised of multiple Pages arranged in the Page Toolbar, like the pages from a storybook or the scenes in a storyboard.
 Each page represents an encounter, an NPC, an overland map, or some other discrete piece of the game.
 You can only view one page at a time.

 You manage the pages of your Game by clicking on the Page Toolbar button in the top right-hand side of the screen (a blue button with a white icon of a page).
 The toolbar shows you all the pages currently in your game.
 You can drag and drop the pages to re-order them, or click on the name of the page to edit the name.
 The Page Toolbar can be scrolled horizontally by using your mouse wheel while holding your keyboard's Shift key.